 DT Midstream Closes on Purchase of Additional Ownership in Millennium Pipeline

-/EIN News/ -- DETROIT, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- DT Midstream, Inc. (NYSE: DTM) today announced that it has closed on the $552 million purchase of an additional 26.25% ownership interest in Millennium Pipeline from National Grid.
+DETROIT, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- DT Midstream, Inc. DTM today announced that it has closed on the $552 million purchase of an additional 26.25% ownership interest in Millennium Pipeline from National Grid.

 "The completed acquisition of an additional stake in Millennium Pipeline directly aligns with our strategic investment thesis and accelerates our growth plan," said David Slater, President and CEO.